Farajallah el-Helou

-Farajallah Estephan el-Helou (6 June 1906 – 25 June 1959) or Farjallah Helou (in Arabic فرج الله الحلو) was a Lebanese communist militant, a popular Lebanese political figure and head of the Lebanese Communist Party.
+Farajallah Estephan el-Helou (6 June 1906 – 25 June 1959) or Farjallah Helou (فرج الله الحلو) was a Lebanese communist militant, a popular Lebanese political figure and head of the Lebanese Communist Party.

 Early life

 Farajallah el-Helou was born to Estephane el-Helou in Hosrayel, Mount Lebanon in a conservative Maronite family.
 He studied at a public school in Byblos, then in Amsheet and Notre Dame de Mayfouq.
-His mother and part of his siblings left Lebanon, Farajallah el-Helou stayed with his father Estephane and who opted to stay and his siblings Mariana, older sister and Ghaleb his brother.
+His mother and some of his siblings left Lebanon, but Farajallah stayed with his father Estephane, his older sister Mariana, and his brother Ghaleb.
 He later traveled to Syria where he was a teacher in Arabic language and literature the National Evangelical College in Homs and also continued his studies in literature in Syria where he got exposed to Marxist ideology.
 At the end of the 1920s, he returned to Lebanon and alongside Fu'ad al-Shimali, Yusuf Yazbek and Artin Madoyan, a founding member of the Syrian–Lebanese Communist Party and the party's first secretary.
 He married Virginie el-Helou, a communist party sympathizer and had three daughters, Bushra, Najwa and Nada.